namuunbil/InSituCinema/README.md

 # InSituCinema
-Immersive In Situ Cinema

-This is a Unity Project using Bibcam by Keijiro Takahashi.
-The code was expanded.
-The requirments are: UNity 2021 LTS and a LiDAR-enabled iOS device for recording.

-While building, the scene have to be organised as BIBCIN 0, Encoder 1 and Decoder 2.
+This prototype is based on Unity using Bibcam\footnote{https://github.com/keijiro/Bibcam, last used 29.
+Juli} by Keijiro Takahashi as foundation.
+The code of this project was expanded on in order to fit the requirements of this work, mainly the playback function.
+With regards to Bibcam the prototype used Unity 2021 LTS and a LiDAR-enabled iOS device for recording.

-The first scene after opening is the BIBCIN.
-There is asked what the user wants to do: What do you want to do?
+The first scene after opening the application is called the "BIBCIN" and can be seen in fig !!!!!.
+The opening scene asked what the user wants to do: "What do you want to do?"
 The options are "Record" or "Play Video".

-For the option "Record", on click it moves to the next scene Encoder.
-Encoder allows on click of "Record" to film a video via Bibcam and saves into the camera roll.
-"Stop" can be clicked to stop the recording.
-Or "Back to Menu" to return to the first scene.

-For the option "Play Video", it opens the Decoder scene.
-An AR camera shows the camera view.
-A white plane and a blue capsule should be visible.
-A video from the camera roll can be selected with "Select Video".
-This video will be played on the plane.
-The capsule shows the way..
-But careful, both the capsule and plane move according to the video metadata.
-The plane might have to be found again as it moves in space.
-If a blue cube is visible, the plane is displayed on the other side.
-The user has to move.
-The metadata is given with Bibcam, so it is not adjusted.
-The plane is often found on the ceiling.
-The plane moves according to the metadata.
-The video can be paused and then resumed.
-The "Stop" button brings the user back to the first scene.
+With a press on either button the user is directed to the corresponding scene.

-At any point a new video can be selected which then is displayed.
+If the option "Record" is choosen the next scene in Fig !!! is called "Encoder".
+The Encoder films a video with metadata via the button "Record" and saves it into the camera roll.
+"Stop" appears when the camera is actively filming and can stop the recording.
+The "Back to Menu" button returns the user to the initial "BIBCIN" scene.

+If the option "Pick Video" has been selected in the first scene it opens the "Decoder" scene.
+An AR camera shows the current camera view.
+A white cube is in the center with a blue capsule in front of it.
+This scene with its buttons can be seen in fig !!!!!.
+"Select Video" is the first button and in accordacne to its name it allows the user to access their camera roll and select a video to be played back.
+This video will be displayed on the cube.
+The capsule and the video move together according to the metadata containing the 3D space data of the original, the camera that recorded the video initially, camera movement.
+As the cube moves in all directions the user can follow along.
+The "Stop" button stops the video and the movement entirely.
+"Pause" halts the video but can be continued with the button "Resume".
+Regardless of the current video playing or not playing the "Pick Video" button can always be used.

+The last button "Calibrate" allows the user to use the current frame of a selected video and match with the real background as seen in figure !!!!!.
+The current frame is extracted and semi-transperent as it is overlayed on the camera view as can be seen in figure !!!!.
+The user can move the device till the background aligns with the frame and then go back to the "Decoder" scene with "Done".
+"Back to Menu" has the same function again and returns the user to the BIBCIN scene.